drummonds/luca/README.md

 Using the language of Martin Blais Beancount https://beancount.github.io/docs/beancount_language_syntax.html#syntax-overview

-Current it is a lot simplified:
+Currently it is a lot simplified:

 - no option entries
 - no balance postings

+Luca document its own usage.
+Note it has a more relaxed input format and a more precise output format.
+So for instance files can be input any order but will be saved in sorted order.
+Open directives allow a default commodity but when saved it will be specified.
-Luca document its own usage, and the following is the output:
+The following is the output of the luca ebnf output:

 ```ebnf